Claire Lomas: Post-marathon

-Lomas was given the honour of lighting the Paralympic Cauldron in Trafalgar Square on 24 August 2012 in front of Prime Minister David Cameron, Mayor Boris Johnson and Lord Sebastian Coe.
+Lomas was given the honour of lighting the Paralympic Cauldron in Trafalgar Square on 24 August 2012 in front of Prime Minister David Cameron, Mayor of London Boris Johnson and Lord Sebastian Coe, Chairman of the London Organising Committee for the Olympic Games.
 She lit the cauldron in the robotic suit.
 She also started the Leicester Marathon in 2012 but did not attempt the entire distance.

 New challenges

 Lomas took on a 400-mile cycle challenge in the UK in April and May 2013 in which she cycled from Nottingham to London using a handbike.